 Activity Evidence that supports this approach Challenge number(s) addressed Removing barriers to learning Student support for materials (Creative subjects), literacy materials, and access to revision guides.
 Support for trips and visits Supporting students to access the additional aspects of learning.
 3, 4, 5, 6 Uniform Removing potential barriers to participation increases attendance 5 Additional Attendance interventions including EWO 'Interventions may well be one part of an effective Pupil Premium Strategy, they are likely to be most effective when deployed alongside efforts to attend to wider barriers to learning, such as attendance and behaviour.'
-4 Peri Music lessons Enable learning opportunities that reduce the barriers and enable opportunities for KS4 options 2, 5 Counselling Continued investment in a counsellor; internal mental health counselling provision, and offering and training more staff to therefore increase the opportunities for counselling and mentoring to take place.
-Further development of increased suitable specific venues for counselling to take place.
-4, 5
+4 Peri Music lessons Enable learning opportunities that reduce the barriers and enable opportunities for KS4 options 2, 5 Emotional wellbeing support through Counsellor, Wellbeing Suite - Continued investment in a counsellor; internal mental health counselling provision, and offering and training more staff to therefore increase the opportunities for counselling and mentoring to 4, 5